 Improving the microbial balance in your gut is very important to heal from ulcerative colitis (2).
 Probiotics are very important in the management of this condition (9) They are used to treat and maintain remission in people with ulcerative colitis.

 Probiotics are beneficial microorganisms (bacteria and yeasts) that are similar to the microorganisms that naturally live in our bodies.
 Probiotics work through different mechanisms to support gut health and downregulate the effects of bacteria in initiating and sustaining an intestinal inflammatory response.

 There are 4 main categories of probiotics: food based, spore-forming soil based, probiotic yeast, and combination probiotics.
-For more information on the benefits and categories of probiotics along with suggested protocols, check out this article.
+You can rotate these probiotics to see which one you feel the best taking.

 Researchers are also using fecal microbiota transplantation in people with ulcerative colitis.
 While the results are promising, there is uncertainty about potential side effects of this treatment (4).